CHATTANOOGA, Tennessee (CNN) -- An annual family fishing trip to the Florida keys took a bloody and life-changing turn for Jordan Thomas.

 "I just remember seeing so many kids who didn't have parents, didn't have health care," he said.
 "I just knew that the future was grim for them."

-The top-of-the-line prosthetics Thomas was fitted with -- the ones that helped him return to the golf links -- cost about $24,000.
-He learned that many insurance plans cover only about $5,000.
+The top-of-the-line prosthetics Thomas was fitted with -- the ones that helped him return to the golf links -- cost about $22,000.
+He learned that many insurance plans only cover about $5,000.

 That's especially tough on child amputees, who will outgrow several limbs before adulthood.